jewelshkjony/SpreadSheets/README.md

 <img src="https://github.com/jewelshkjony/SpreadSheets/raw/main/images/Google%20Spreadsheet%20Logo.png"/>

-Google Spreadsheets Extension - Free & Fastest Database {Script-Less}
+Google Spreadsheets Extension - Free & Fastest Database - Scriptless extension.
+It's 5x Faster Than Airtable.
+It also give you offline support once data is loaded.
+It's very secure to protect your data from hackers.
+It can load huge amount of data.
+It's very simple and easy to integrate this extension into your application.

 ## Total Functions
 Totally 30 functions available in this version.